kimjisung78/MCRepair/markdowns/Closure_13.md

 ```
 <br>

-## 2. Used chunks and locations - 2 chunks / 2 locations
+## 2. Used chunks and locations - T3B
+* The number of used chunks: 2 chunks
+* The number of used locations: 2 locations
 ```java
 src/com/google/javascript/jscomp/PeepholeOptimizationsPass.java: 126
 traverse(c);